 Principle 2: The Board has an appropriate level of independence and diversity of thought and background in its composition to enable it to make decisions in the best interests of the company.

-The composition of the Board and independence of each Director is assessed and reviewed annually by the NC to ensure that the Board has the appropriate mix of expertise and experience to govern and manage the Group's affairs.
+The composition of the Board and independence of each director is assessed and reviewed annually by the NC to ensure that the Board has the appropriate mix of expertise and experience to govern and manage the Group's affairs.

-An Independent Director is one who is independent in conduct, character and judgment and has no relationship with the Company, its related corporations, its substantial shareholders or its officers that can interfere, or be reasonably perceived to interfere with the exercise of the director's independent business judgment to the best interests of the Company.
+An independent director is one who is independent in conduct, character and judgment and has no relationship with the Company, its related corporations, its substantial shareholders or its officers that can interfere, or be reasonably perceived to interfere with the exercise of the director's independent business judgment to the best interests of the Company.

-The NC conducted its annual review of the directors' independence and is satisfied that the Company complies with Guideline 2.1 of the Code and Rule 210(5)(c) of the Listing Manual of SGX-ST which requires independent directors to consist of at least one-third of the Board.
+The NC conducted its annual review of the directors' independence and is satisfied that the Company complies with Guideline 2.1 of the Code and Rule 210(5)(c) of the Listing Manual of SGXST which requires independent directors to consist of at least one-third of the Board.

 Rule 210(5)(d) of the Listing Manual of the SGX-ST also sets out circumstances under which a director will not be independent.
 The NC and the Board took into account the existence of relationships or circumstances, including those identified by the SGX-ST Listing Rule 210(5) (d) and the Code's Practice Guidance ("Practice Guidance"), that are relevant in determining a director's independence and considered whether a director has business relationships with the Group, its substantial shareholders or its officers and if so, whether such relationships could interfere or be reasonably perceived to interfere, with the exercise of the director's independent business judgement in the interest of the Group.
-A director will not be considered independent if he/she is employed by the Company or any of its related corporations for the current or any of the past three (3) financial years or if he/she has any immediate family members who is employed by the Company or any of its related corporations for the past three (3) financial years and whose remuneration is determined by the RC or if he has been a director of the Company for an aggregate period of more than nine years.
-Such director may continue to be independent until the conclusion of the Company's next annual general meeting in 2024.
+A director will not be considered independent if he/she is employed by the Company or any of its related corporations for the current or any of the past three (3) financial years or if he/she has any immediate family members who are employed by the Company or any of its related corporations for the past three (3) financial years and whose remuneration is determined by the RC or if he has been a director of the Company for an aggregate period of more than nine years.
+Such director may continue to be independent until the conclusion of the Company's annual general meeting in 2024.

 The Company's process of determining whether a director is independent includes the use of a declaration form on independence which each independent director is required to complete and submit to the NC for its annual review.
 The results of the self-assessment are then collated by the Company Secretary and reported to the Board.

-Each Independent Director had recused himself or herself in the determination of his or her own independence.
+Each independent director had recused himself or herself in the determination of his or her own independence.

 Proportion of Non-Executive Independent Directors

-The NC and the Board are of the opinion that there is an appropriate level of independence as the Board is able to exercise objective judgment independently from Management as all key issues and strategies are thoroughly reviewed and discussed by all Board members and constructively challenged by the Independent Directors.
+The NC and the Board are of the opinion that there is an appropriate level of independence as the Board is able to exercise objective judgment independently from Management as all key issues and strategies are thoroughly reviewed and discussed by all Board members and constructively challenged by the independent directors.
 The NC and the Board are of the view that the independence of independent directors must be based on the substance of their professionalism, integrity and objectivity and not merely based on form such as the number of independent directors that must make up a majority of the Board.

 No individual or small group of individuals dominate the decisions of the Board.

-The Non-Executive Independent Directors, have constructively challenged and helped Management develop proposals on business strategies for the Company and the Group, taking into consideration the long-term interests of the Group and its stakeholders.
-The Non-Executive Independent Directors also reviewed the performance of Management in achieving agreed goals and objectives for the Company and the Group, and monitored the reporting of performance.
+The non-executive independent directors, have constructively challenged and helped Management develop proposals on business strategies for the Company and the Group, taking into consideration the long-term interests of the Group and its stakeholders.
+The non-executive independent directors also reviewed the performance of Management in achieving agreed goals and objectives for the Company and the Group, and monitored the reporting of performance.
 Their views and opinions also provide different perspectives to the Group's business.
 The Company is in compliance with Rule 210(5)(c) of the Listing Manual of the SGX-ST, which requires the Board to have at least two non-executive directors who are independent and free of any material business or financial connection with the Company.

-To discharge its oversight responsibilities, the Board must be an effective board which can lead and control the business of the Group.
+To discharge its oversight responsibilities, the Board must be an effective Board which can lead and control the business of the Group.
 There is a process of refreshing the Board progressively over time so that the experience of longer serving directors can be drawn upon while tapping into the new external perspectives and insights which more recent appointees bring to the Board's deliberation.

 Independence of Directors Who Have Served on the Board beyond Nine (9) Years